MADNESS: Artificial intelligence-assisted methodology for the discovery of new materials in molten salts

 The aim of the MADNESS project is to combine artificial intelligence and inorganic synthesis to answer a simple but highly complex question: how can we accelerate the search for materials using synthesis techniques that are difficult to automate?

 We will focus on molten-salts synthesis as a case study, an original method whose capacity to open the way to new materials has been emerging for several years, but which is not suited to automation and high-throughput screening.
-More specifically, we will search for materials capable of replacing precious metals in the electrocatalysis of dihydrogen production from water, by focusing on promising compounds whose chemical space is mostly a virgin field, because they are very difficult to synthesize: non-oxide compounds of transition metals with noncritical pblock elements.
+More specifically, we will search for materials capable of replacing precious metals in the electrocatalysis of dihydrogen production from water, by focusing on promising compounds of transition metals and noncritical elements whose chemical space is mostly a virgin field, because they are very difficult to synthesize.
 We will develop a synthesis methodology relying on two pillars:

-• The first pillar consists in taking the most from each synthesis, by considering each experiment as a large data source to screen some of the most central experimental parameters.
-To do so, we will use X-ray diffraction under synchrotron radiation, with the aim of monitoring in situ the syntheses.
-We will mobilize machine learning (ML) methods to develop a numerical tool capable of detecting, among reaction products and intermediates, solids already known and those yet to be identified.
-Further data analysis will enable us to identify the conditions for ex situ synthesis of these solids.
+The first pillar consists in taking the most from each synthesis, by considering each experiment as a large data source to screen some of the most central experimental parameters.
+To do so, we will use X-ray diffraction under synchrotron radiation with the aim of monitoring in situ the syntheses, and we will develop machine learning (ML) for automatic analysis.

-• The second pillar is the prediction of new compounds and of phase diagrams, for unexplored or poorly understood chemical systems.
-In contrast to computationally costly classical approaches, this prediction will use generative techniques to accelerate the search of new compounds and high-throughput ab initio calculations to map phase diagrams, identify stable and metastable solids.
-This method will also deliver features pertaining to the chemical compositions, the crystal structures and the electronic structures.
-We will thus use data mining to identify simple descriptors enabling to anticipate the electrocatalytic properties for H2 production from water, which will be measured a posteriori.
-These new predicted materials will be integrated into the in situ synthesis analysis tool, to search for them in priority during synchrotron experiments.
+The second pillar is the prediction of new compounds and of phase diagrams, for unexplored or poorly understood chemical systems by using generative techniques to accelerate the search of new compounds and anticipate the electrocatalytic properties for H2 production from water, which will be measured a posteriori.